gradle/native-samples/README.md

 ## Source Dependencies (Swift and C++)

-These builds demonstrate using External Source Dependencies to build Swift and C++ executables that require two external libraries.
+These builds demonstrate using External Source Dependencies to build Swift and C++ applications that require two external libraries.

 ### Swift
 ```